Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Discussion

 \subsection{Discussion of previous work on co-rotating states}

 Previous observations of co-rotating rolls in systems with horizontal forcing due to lateral heating \cite{PMELB04} or tilt \cite{MBAK19} are analogous to a one-dimensional version of our model with forcing due to $\Delta T_m$.
 We found that motion in $\theta_i$ is important for determining the stability of states in three dimensions.
 In particular, the stability of counter- and co-rotating states is determined by Eq.~\ref{eqn:thetaforcing}, which has terms that both stabilize and destabilize flow in terms of $\theta_i$, and stabilize in $\theta_1-\theta_2$ (Sec.~\ref{sec:thetastability}).
-In addition, the co-rotating state in any non-circular cross-section cell must overcome the stabilizing forcing toward the longest diagonals of the cell, which is also a function of $\theta_i$ (Sec.~\ref{sec:stabilityratio}).
+In addition, in any non-circular cross-section, the forcing $-\nabla V_g(\theta_i)$ due to the geometry of the cell can potentially add to the stabilizing or destabilizing terms (Sec.~\ref{sec:stabilityratio}).

 The behaviors of stacked co-rotating rolls \cite{XX13} are not explained by our model, as the forcing terms in the vertical direction would be different, and vertically stacked co-rotating states likely have more coherent advection between the two cells.